olivierroy/pocketcasts-search/README.md

 **Search not working?**
 - Verify you have an internet connection
-- Check if Pocketcasts.com is accessible
+- Check if Pocket Casts.com is accessible